rastacalavera/ll-mirror/content/blog/testingweek.md

 <p style="text-align:center;"><img src="https://linuxlemming.com/img/episode/e04/live.png" width="400" height="200"/>

 Now I was ready to follow the checklist and submit any bugs that I came across!
-I found only a small "bug" in Kbuntu where the language menu was not in the described place.
+I found only a small "bug" in Kubuntu where the language menu was not in the described place.
 Kylin on the other hand had LOTS of screen tearing when I was using apps.
-<h2 style="text-align:center;"> Kbuntu </h2>
+<h2 style="text-align:center;"> Kubuntu </h2>
 <p style="text-align:center;"><img src="https://linuxlemming.com/img/episode/e04/kbuntu.png" width="600" height="100"/>
 <h2 style="text-align:center;"> Kylin </h2>
 <p style="text-align:center;"><img src="https://linuxlemming.com/img/episode/e04/kylin.png" width="600" height="100"/>